tlan95/Udacity-DRL-nanodegree-project2-Continuous-Control/Report.md

-# Project 2 : Reacher Project (Continuous Control)
+# Report of Udacity Deep Reinforcement Learning Nanodegree Project 2: Continuous Control

+This is my report for [Udacity Deep Reinforcement Learning Nanodegree](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893) Project 2: Continuous Control.

 ## Project's goal

 In this environment, a double-jointed arm can move to target locations.
 A reward of +0.1 is provided for each step that the agent's hand is in the goal location.
-Thus, **the goal of the agent is to maintain its position at the target location for as many time steps as possible.**
+Thus, the goal of the agent is to maintain its position at the target location for as many time steps as possible.

 ![In Project 2, train an agent to maintain its position at the target location for as many time steps as possible.](images/reacher.gif)

-## Environment details
+### Environment details

 The environment is based on [Unity ML-agents](https://github.com/Unity-Technologies/ml-agents).
-The project environment provided by Udacity is similar to the [Reacher](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#reacher) environment on the Unity ML-Agents GitHub page.

-> The Unity Machine Learning Agents Toolkit (ML-Agents) is an open-source Unity plugin that enables games and simulations to serve as environments for training intelligent agents.
-Agents can be trained using reinforcement learning, imitation learning, neuroevolution, or other machine learning methods through a simple-to-use Python API.
+Unity ML-Agents is an open-source Unity plugin that enables games and simulations to serve as environments for training intelligent agents.

+**Note:** The Unity ML-Agent team frequently releases updated versions of their environment.
+We are using the v0.4 interface.
+The project environment provided by Udacity is similar to, but not identical to the [Reacher](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#reacher) environment on the Unity ML-Agents GitHub page.

 The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.
 Each action is a vector with four numbers, corresponding to torque applicable to two joints.
 Every entry in the action vector should be a number between -1 and 1.

 - Set-up: Double-jointed arm which can move to target locations.
 - Goal: The agents must move it's hand to the goal location, and keep it there.
-- Agents: The Unity environment contains 10 agent linked to a single Brain.
-  - The provided Udacity agent versions are Single Agent or 20-Agents
+- Agents: The environment contains 10 agent with same Behavior Parameters.
+(The provided Udacity agent versions are Single Agent or 20 Agents.)
 - Agent Reward Function (independent):
   - +0.1 Each step agent's hand is in goal location.
-- Brains: One Brain with the following observation/action space.
+- Behavior Parameters:
   - Vector Observation space: 26 variables corresponding to position, rotation, velocity, and angular velocities of the two arm Rigidbodies.
   - Vector Action space: (Continuous) Size of 4, corresponding to torque applicable to two joints.
   - Visual Observations: None.
-- Reset Parameters: Two, corresponding to goal size, and goal movement speed.
 - Benchmark Mean Reward: 30

+For this project, Udacity provides two separate versions of the Unity environment:
+- The first version contains a single agent.
+- The second version contains 20 identical agents, each with its own copy of the environment.

+### Solving the environment

+Depending on the chosen environment, there are 2 options to solve the environment:

+**Option 1: Solve the First Version**

-**In my implementation I have chosen to solve the First version of the environment (Single Agent) using the off-policy DDPG algorithm.** The task is episodic, and **in order to solve the environment, the agent must get an average score of +30 over 100 consecutive episodes.**
+The task is episodic, and in order to solve the environment, the agent must get an average score of +30 over 100 consecutive episodes.

+**Option 2: Solve the Second Version**

+The barrier for solving the second version of the environment is slightly different, to take into account the presence of many agents.
+In particular, the agents must get an average score of +30 (over 100 consecutive episodes, and over all agents).
+Specifically:
+    - After each episode, the rewards that each agent received (without discounting) are added up , to get a score for each agent.
+This yields 20 (potentially different) scores.
+The average of these 20 scores is then used.
+    - This yields an average score for each episode (where the average is over all 20 agents).
+The environment is considered solved, when the average (over 100 episodes) of those average scores is at least +30.

+**In my implementation I have chosen to solve the Second version of the environment (20 Agents) using DDPG algorithm.**

 ## Agent Implementation

 ### Deep Deterministic Policy Gradient (DDPG)

 This project implements an *off-policy method* called **Deep Deterministic Policy Gradient** and described in the paper [Continuous control with deep reinforcement learning](https://arxiv.org/abs/1509.02971).

-> We adapt the ideas underlying the success of Deep Q-Learning to the continuous action domain.
-We present an actor-critic, model-free algorithm based on the deterministic policy gradient that can operate over continuous action spaces.
-Using the same learning algorithm, network architecture and hyper-parameters, our algorithm robustly solves more than 20 simulated physics tasks, including classic problems such as cartpole swing-up, dexterous manipulation, legged locomotion and car driving.
-Our algorithm is able to find policies whose performance is competitive with those found by a planning algorithm with full access to the dynamics of the domain and its derivatives.
-We further demonstrate that for many of the tasks the algorithm can learn policies end-to-end: directly from raw pixel inputs.

 Deep Deterministic Policy Gradient (DDPG) is an algorithm which concurrently learns a Q-function and a policy.
 It uses off-policy data and the Bellman equation to learn the Q-function, and uses the Q-function to learn the policy.